x

 • Naltrexone

 Among the three medications approved by the FDA to treat AUD, Antabuse is the only medication that causes a high sensitivity to ethanol in alcohol.
 As a result, Antabuse is only prescribed to people who have completed their detox.
-However, this is not the case with Campral and naltrexone for alcohol use disorder.
+However, this is not the case with Acamprosate and naltrexone for alcohol use disorder.
 These medications aren’t intended to make a person stop drinking by causing negative side effects.

 While all of these medications have been shown to help reduce drinking, cravings, the likelihood of a relapse, their effectiveness in achieving and maintaining abstinence is only increased when these medications are used in conjunction with other elements of a rehabilitation program.